thereseberg/pizzashop/README.md

 # Getting started

 1. Clone this repository
-2. Run the script file in (SSMS).
+2. Run the script file pizza-script.sql in SSMS.
 Make sure you have the correct path when you run the script (if you've altered the default-path)
 3. Press IIS Express (F5)

 Existing users to try out: